What are your hours?

 Ogden Museum is open and you can visit from 10 a.m. – 5 p.m., seven days a week.

 Please check the calendar for more information.

 How do I purchase tickets?

-Ogden Museum has implemented online timed ticketing for visitors and members, and we encourage contactless pay.
+Tickets may be purchased upon arrival.
+Prefer to purchase your tickets in advance?
+Click the link below!
 After purchasing your ticket, you will receive two emails – an order confirmation and then an e-ticket.
 Please give your name and show your e-ticket (printed or on your phone) at the Visitor Services desk upon arrival.
-Visitors purchasing tickets at the Museum may swipe their own credit card or provide card information to the Museum employee to process payment.
-Some discounts must be redeemed at the Museum (NARM, free first Fridays for college students, art museum employees).
+Some discounts must be redeemed at the Museum (NARM, Free First Fridays for college students, art museum employees, etc.).

 Does Ogden Museum have a bag check?

 We request that you check all large bags, backpacks and totes at the front desk.